 - Put in the Time

 And there you have it!
-Keep these tips in mind and you’ll be surprised to find how much more enjoyable and less stressful your workday can be when writing optimized emails.
+Keep these tips in mind and you'll be surprised to find how much more enjoyable and less stressful writing professional emails can be.

 Looking for more tips to reach your career aspirations?
 Check out our career hub for advice from the pros and helpful articles to take your professional goals to the next level